-Make time to take a break from study or work to do some exercise, whether it's going to the gym, kicking a ball around with a friend or just going
+Make time to take a break from study or work to do some exercise, whether it's going to the gym, kicking a ball around with a friend or just going for a walk.

 Start small, and make sure it's something you enjoy.